Daanish-Hindustani/yc-voice-agents-hackathon/README.md

 ## 1. What is this?

+As applications such as ordering medication, scheduling doctor appointments, and even ordering food require technical knowledge, we can’t expect the elderly or people with neurodiversity-related challenges to operate these new online applications.
+With Cacty, a user simply needs to make a phone call and give a task for our voice agent to run on a MacBook in the background.

 **Cacty Voice turns a phone call into actions on your computer.** You call in and say something like *"add a dentist appointment to my calendar tomorrow at 3pm"* or *"open TextEdit and draft a thank-you note."* The agent has a short, natural